ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 For this tutorial shader, you can let Unity to calculate smooth normal for you, which can produce better outline, but doing this will make lighting slightly incorrect.

-1. click you character's .fbx
+1. click your character's .fbx
 2. In the model tab
 3. edit "Normals" to Calculate
 4. edit "Smoothing Angle" to 180